On this page

 To learn more about the Atlas GraphQL API, see Atlas GraphQL API.

 Traditionally developers query the database on the server and access the server from the client through a HTTP API.
 This requires more developer resources and lacks the flexibility of directly querying a database.

-App Services includes the Query API, a powerful API that lets you access MongoDB Atlas data from the client.
-You can query Atlas like you're using a database driver and App Services enforces data access rules rules for all requests.
+App Services and the Realm SDKs include MongoDB Data Access, an API that lets you access MongoDB Atlas from the client using the Query API.
+You can query Atlas like you're using a database driver and App Services enforces data access rules for all requests.

 Synchronizing data is a hard problem for mobile app developers.
 Device Sync provides offline-first sync capabilities for your mobile application.
 Client applications use Realm Database to persist data to the local device.
 When the device has a network connection, Sync seamlessly sends the data to the App.
 The app stores the data to a linked MongoDB Atlas data source, and updates the data on other client devices.

 Device Sync provides conflict resolution to handle multiple users updating the same data.
 When combined with user authentication and management and schema validation and data access, Device Sync provides a secure way for your mobile clients to sync data across devices and with the cloud.

 To explore a prebuilt app that you can customize, create a template app.
 Template applications are working apps that use App Services services to do things like:

 Use Sync to synchronize data between mobile clients and the linked MongoDB Atlas collection.

 Host a Todo web app using the GraphQL API